uib/iam-scim/README.md

 The identifier can be a real NIN, a D-number og S-number.
 This field can only be present for primary accounts.

-This attribute value should only be passed out to applications with special reasons to require this.
+This attribute value is somewhat confidential and should only be passed to clients with special reasons to require this.

 ### User `.no:edu:scim:user.eduPersonPrincipalName`